 Solar power refers to energy from the sun, converted to be used either for heating or for electricity, by private households or even businesses.
 Solar power is generated by a surface that attracts the energy of the sun and a method of converting this energy into electricity or heat.
 This method can be either direct using different types of solar panels for electricity, or indirect using a solar thermal collector to generate heat.

 What we are most interested in this case is that solar power is green.
 Why so?
 Because it relies exclusively on the energy of the sun, which is not only free and always available, but also green.
 Whatever solar system you choose to install, it will make no noise.
 It just needs some roof space for the panels to attract enough sunlight.

 Put like this, it seems like a very convenient solution to reduce your carbon footprint.
 However, you might have some troubles finding the right supplier and some answers to your question.
 There are sites which will provide you not only important information about green energy sources, but also allow you to request a quote.
-You can visit GreenMatch.co.uk to request you quote (for free!) and you will receive information from different suppliers, which you can use to make an informed purchase.
+You can visit GreenMatch.co.uk to request up to 3 free tailored quotes and advice from different suppliers, which you can use to make an informed purchase.

 Remember that it is important, apart from installing a solar system, to improve your household’s insulation, window placement and shading in order to maximise the use of natural energy.
 You should also keep in mind that apart from taking advantage of solar energy, there are other things to do in order to reduce your carbon footprint.
 So I invite you to be creative and green.
 Why not bike to work this week?